chestm007/py_build_server/README.md

 #### About
-Monitors git repository either by polling or listening for webhook messages, and when new tagged versions are released, builds and uploads to your chosen repository via twine.
+Monitors git repository either by polling or listening for webhook messages, and when new tagged versions are released, builds and uploads to your chosen repository.

 - Features
   - Bitbucket and Github webhook support
   - Has a super cool API (not really, only 3 payloads are supported)
-  - Can run tests before building and uploading (nosetest only at the moment.)
+  - Can run tests before building and uploading

 #### Installation
 `sudo pip2 install py-build-server`